-The SEM is an International association with a total membership of around 1,750 professionals who are dedicated to studying the different ways in which music has developed and affected mankind throughout history and throughout the different regions of the planet.
+The SEM is an International association with a total membership of around 1,750 professionals who are dedicated to studying the different ways in which music has developed and affected mankind throughout history and different regions of the planet.
 The society studies the impact that music has had through many varied scientific lenses, from psychological to economic.
-The goal is to explore and educate how music has affected humans through its effect on cognition, emotion, language, dance, spirituality, collective identity of different groups of people, politics, war, peace, economics, the mind and the body.
+The goal is to explore and educate how music has affected humans through its effect on cognition, emotion, language, dance, spirituality, the collective identity of different groups of people, politics, war, peace, economics, the mind and the body.

-The AMTA's mission is the study and investigation of the therapeutic use of music in certain rehabilitation programs, education for special needs, and community settings in order to develop new methods and techniques.
-The AMTA is set to further it's agenda of improving people's life through music therapy by educating and training professionals, individuals and parents, as well as by holding up professional standards, giving out credentials and furthering the research in this field of education.
+The AMTA’s mission is the study and investigation of the therapeutic use of music in certain rehabilitation programs, education for special needs, and community settings in order to develop new methods and techniques.
+The AMTA is set to further its agenda of improving people’s lives through music therapy by educating and training professionals, individuals and parents, as well as by holding up professional standards, giving out credentials and furthering the research in this field of education.

 The Canadian Association of Music Therapists (CAMT) is a federally incorporated, self-regulated non-profit professional association dedicated to fostering the practice of music therapy in clinical, educational, and community settings throughout Canada.

 The AES is a society of professionals dedicated solely to the audio technology industry.
-The Audio Engineering Society's mission is to promote the science and practice of audio by bringing leading people and ideas together, with professionals from as varied a field as audio engineers, creative artists, scientists and even students.
+The Audio Engineering Society’s mission is to promote the science and practice of audio by bringing leading people and ideas together, with professionals from as varied afield as audio engineers, creative artists, scientists and even students.

 The ARSC is a not-for-profit organization set up with the task of preserving and studying the craft of sound recording, in all genres of music and speech, in all formats, and across all periods in time.
 ARSC is unique in bringing together private individuals and institutional professionals—everyone with a serious interest in recorded sound.

-The ESA is an association in America that is dedicated to servicing entertainment software companies (that is any company dedicated to making video games, be it for computer, console, phone, internet...) by representing their business and public affair interests.
-It represents these industry leaders across the national and on the global stage.
+The ESA is an association in America that is dedicated to servicing entertainment software companies (that is any company dedicated to making video games, be it for computer, console, phone, internet…) by representing their business and public affair interests.
+It represents these industry leaders across the nation and on the global stage.

 The ICMA is a global association of professionals, as well as companies and institutions, that are in any way involved in the creation of computer music.
 It is set to empower and aid those professionals, be it composers, engineers, hardware developers or musicians, who work on the synchronization of music with technology.